elunna/nerfhack-changelog/README.md

 * gauntlets of fumbling grant -9 to-hit penalty whilst using bows (Evil)
 * oilskin cloaks let you slip effortlessly out of web traps.
 * increased weight of dwarvish and elven mithril coats to 200 aum
-* increased weight of dragon scales and scale mail to 80 aum
+* increased weight of dragon scales to 80 aum
 * mummy wrappings always generate rotted
 * cursed armor weighs more when worn.
 * **the protective effect of hard helmets** has been reduced when heavy objects fall on the hero's head.